Patient Solidarity Day

 - The European Patients’ Academy (EUPATI) is a pan-European project implemented as a public-private partnership by a collaborative multi-stakeholder consortium from the pharmaceutical industry, academia, not-for-profit, and patient organisations.

 EUPATI offers a wide range of learning and training material.
-An overview can be viewed In EUPATI.
-Articles in English can be found on Toolbox English or visit EUPATI official site which includes the EUPATI Toolbox, EUPATI Courses, EUPATI Publications and EUPATI webinars AND MUCH MORE!
+Some articles in English can be found on Toolbox English or visit EUPATI official site which includes the EUPATI Toolbox, EUPATI Courses, EUPATI Publications and EUPATI webinars AND MUCH MORE!

 The project was launched in Malta in early 2014.
 Material from the EUPATI toolbox is available in Maltese TOOLBOX MALTI